 - Reward the candor.
 Thank the person for sharing feedback with you.
 Especially if it was a hard word for you to hear, all the more important that you heard it.

-This one may be obvious, but if you want to give good feedback, you have to practice!
+If you want to be a person that gives good feedback, you have to practice!
 And remember, it is practice, so you will fail along the way.
 Just keep these things in mind to help you out:

 - Give more praise than criticism.
 Remember that part about people remembering more negative feedback than positive?
 Keep the positive reinforcement up.